adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `config.shares.remove()` method
 This is a method that can be used in order to remove one or more shares from the `shares` section of an instance of `ConfigGen`.

-- PARAMETERS: `sharename`
+- ARGUMENTS: `sharename`

   - PARAMETER `sharename`: it is a string that contains the name of the share to remove, or it can also be an array of strings (in which every element is the name of a share to remove)

 > NOTE: parameter `sharename` can be an array of strings only since version `1.5` of `ConfigGen.js` library.